Hypervisor: Mainframe origins

 Programmers soon implemented CP-40 (as CP-67) for the IBM System/360-67, the first production computer system capable of full virtualization.
 IBM shipped this machine in 1966; it included page-translation-table hardware for virtual memory and other techniques that allowed a full virtualization of all kernel tasks, including I/O and interrupt handling.
-(Note that the "official" operating system, the ill-fated TSS/360, did not employ full virtualization.)
+(The "official" operating system, the ill-fated TSS/360, did not employ full virtualization.)
 Both CP-40 and CP-67 began production use in 1967.
 CP/CMS was available to IBM customers from 1968 to early 1970s, in source code form without support.

 CP/CMS formed part of IBM's attempt to build robust time-sharing systems for its mainframe computers.
 By running multiple operating systems concurrently, the hypervisor increased system robustness and stability: Even if one operating system crashed, the others would continue working without interruption.
 Indeed, this even allowed beta or experimental versions of operating systems—or even of new hardware—to be deployed and debugged, without jeopardizing the stable main production system, and without requiring costly additional development systems.